SurniaUlula/wpsso-organization/readme.txt

 Add Local SEO Place / Location information to your Schema Organization markup.

-Select a different Publisher for your Schema Article markup ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).
+Select a different Publisher for your Schema Article markup ([WPSSO JSON Pro add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).

-Select an Organizer or Performer for the Schema Event markup ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).
+Select an Organizer or Performer for the Schema Event markup ([WPSSO JSON Pro add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).

-Select a Hiring Organization for the Schema Job Posting markup ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).
+Select a Hiring Organization for the Schema Job Posting markup ([WPSSO JSON Pro add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required).

-WPSSO Organization Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Organization Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Organization Markup (aka WPSSO ORG) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Organization Markup (aka WPSSO ORG) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The Free extension works with either the Free or Pro version of WPSSO Core.
-The [WPSSO ORG Pro extension](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoorg-readme-prereq).
+The Free add-on plugin works with either the Free or Pro version of WPSSO Core.
+The [WPSSO ORG Pro add-on](https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssoorg-readme-prereq).

 <h3>Quick List of Features</h3>